Post-Master’s Certificate Program Performance

 The Post-Master’s Certificate Program first admitted students in Spring 2012.
 As of December 2017, 73 students have completed the Certificate.
 The school has administered a post-completion Post-Master’s Certificate exit survey to gather information from those students about program quality.
 To date 53 out of 73 certificate finishers have completed the survey.

 Two respondents were looking to gain the skills to work in digital archives.
 One was looking for the opportunity to develop her career in the youth services.
 Another stated that the simplicity of the application process helped in selecting the SJSU iSchool program.
 One respondent indicated the different subject paths created by the program were the attractant.
 One respondent added that the program created a "better awareness of changes happening in the field and how to facilitate changes that are meaningful."
 Another stated that the Post-Master's program had been recommended by several people who had gone through the MLIS program at SJSU.
-Four other respondents indicated the low cost of the program, combined with the selection of courses was the main attractant.
+Five other respondents indicated the low cost of the program, combined with the selection of courses was the main attractant.
 Two students mentioned being attracted by the reputation of the iSchool program.
 One student mentioned that after having taken off time from corporate library work to raise a family, she was looking to the program to help her break back into the library field with an updated skill set.

-Seventeen respondents indicated they had followed the Digital Archives and Records Management certificate pathway, one followed the digital curation path, sixteen had followed the Digital Services and Emerging Technologies pathway, six had completed the Information Intermediation and Instruction pathway, two had completed the Leadership and Management pathway, three had completed the Web Programming pathway and one had completed the Youth Services path.
+Seventeen respondents indicated they had followed the Digital Archives and Records Management certificate pathway, one followed the digital curation path, sixteen had followed the Digital Services and Emerging Technologies pathway, six had completed the Information Intermediation and Instruction pathway, four had completed the Leadership and Management pathway, four had completed the Web Programming pathway and three had completed the Youth Services path.
 From the most recent, Aug 2017 survey:

 - 100% of respondents indicated that the quality of the formal learning activities was either Good, or Very Good on a scale of: Very Good, Good, Average, Poor or Very Poor.